Ulster Banner: Later use

 Since the Government of Northern Ireland was abolished in 1973, the flag (and variations thereof) has continued to be used by unionists.
 In 2004, Belfast City Council commissioned a study on the flying of flags that noted that the Ulster Banner continued to be flown, alongside the Union flag, by three unionist-controlled local authorities in Northern Ireland: Ards Borough Council, Carrickfergus Borough Council, and Castlereagh Borough Council.

 International sport

-The Ulster Banner is used to represent Northern Ireland at the Commonwealth Games, to represent golfers on the PGA Tour, and by FIFA to represent the Northern Ireland national football team.
+The Ulster Banner is used to represent Northern Ireland at the Commonwealth Games, by FIFA to represent the Northern Ireland national football team, to represent golfers on the PGA Tour, and by darts players representing Northern Ireland.

 In November 2024, the Northern Ireland Commonwealth Games Council (NICGC) discussed the possibility of using its own flag at the Commonwealth Games if a new "Civic Flag" proposed by the Commission on Flags, Identity, Culture and Traditions is not in place before the 2026 Commonwealth Games.

-Rory McIlroy used the version with the Tudor crown for his 2025 Masters Tournament win.
+Rory McIlroy used the version with the Tudor Crown for his 2025 Masters Tournament win.